 Once you are confident in your abilities, you should start to see which trading strategies work best for you.
 There are many, many different strategies that can be utilised for day trading.

 Some of these will focus purely on technical analysis, which bases investment decisions on the movement of the stock price on a chart.
-There are well-known patterns which can form through a stock’s price movement, which can give clues to a trader as to what might happen next.
+There are well-known patterns that can form through a stock’s price movement, which can give traders clues as to what might happen next.

 Other traders focus more on fundamental analysis, keeping a hawk-eye on social media and the news cycle in an attempt to take advantage of news and announcements that could impact a stock price.